edgedb/edgedb/doc/ref/overview.rst

 Overview
 --------

-We believe that the data model is the most important part of any application.
+The data model is the most important part of any application.
 Real-world applications can easily have hundreds of distinct concepts and thousands of relations between them.
-When correctness policies, access policies, behaviours and various associated metadata is added to that, the data model can suddenly become hard to maintain with every change only worsening the situation.
+When correctness policies, access policies, behaviours and various associated metadata is added to that, the data model becomes hard to maintain with every change only worsening the situation.

 Our approach to handle this challenge is to make data schema declaration a concise, simple and precise document which is easy to